DannyyDev/express-server-example/README.md

 # Express server example
-This is an express server example..
+This is an express server example...

 ## Developed with:
 > - HTML5